ESPN College Football Analyst

 In 2011, Griese was awarded the Patterson Award for excellence in sports philanthropy.

-Brian is married to wife Brook and the couple has two daughters, Annalia and Rose.
+Brian is married to wife Brook and the couple have a daughter, Annalia Rose.